WemarkSource/smart-contracts/README.md

 Allows us to migrate token functionality to a new contract, at any point in time.
 This is vital in the case that we would like to fix a critical bug or upgrade the functionality of the token.

 #### VestedToken (`lib/token/VestedToken.sol`)
 Allows any token holder to grant tokens to any party under a custom vesting plan.
-This is used for distributing tokens to our private sale contributors, as well as for tokens allocated to the founders, team, advisors, and partners.
+This is used for distributing tokens to our private sale contributors, as well as for tokens allocated to the founders, team, advisors and partners.